Th3Silv4n3lf/shortFilm.Gen/README.md

 ## How to Use
 - Select your preferred genre (e.g., drama, comedy, thriller).
-- Input the director you want to style your script.
+- Input the director/cinematographer whose style you want to add in your script.
 - Give an movie suggestion which co-relates to the short-film you are trying to make.
-- Let ShortFilm.Gen generate a unique script for your short film, inlcuding msuic composition and possible casting options according to the characters.
+- Let shortFilm.Gen generate a unique script for your short film, inlcuding msuic composition and possible casting options according to the characters.

 ---